Danny Edwards Boulevard Barbecue - Kansas City, Missouri

 My first visit to this location was on a week day in January 2011.
 The restaurant was busy.
 There was a line ordering at the counter the entire time I was there.
 Almost every table was occupied, but I never saw a party have to wait for a table.
 Since that time, I make the journey a quarter of a mile from the Kansas State Line to the Boulevard about three times a year.

 Although Danny Edwards' has a wider variety of side dishes than some BBQ joints (homemade coleslaw, creamy potato salad, fresh pasta salad, smoky baked beans, spicy rancher beans, spicy jambalaya, cottage cheese and seasonal Mexican chili).
 The fresh, thick cut fries and fresh onion rings are so good that I have one or both of them every visit.
+The spicy jambalaya is great as well.
 The restaurant also serves the sweet potato fries that were a signature dish at Jake Edwards BBQ years before they became common.

 The meats have excellent flavor from the dry rub and smoking.
 The rub is applied a day in advance and the meat smokes in a hickory pit overnight.
 There really was no need to use the sweet sauce and except for the chicken, the meat is served "dry," with no sauce on top.
 The sweet sauce is made from ketchup, brown sugar, white sugar, chili powder, mustard, red peppers & other spices and the flavor echoes the flavor of the rub.